 for current to easily follow from entry point to native soil.
 This current is broadly dispersed into surrounding soils, dramatically reducing system resistance-to-ground generally by 55-85% versus traditional grounding methods.
 (In certain "extreme-conditions" installations, reductions of 98% have been achieved.)

-Through application of simple principles of physics and advanced application of materials science to the GroundLinx Gradiance™ system represents the first truly structural improvement in grounding technology in over three decades.
+Application of simple principles of physics and advanced application of materials science to the GroundLinx Gradiance™ systems has resulted in the first truly structural improvement in grounding technology in over three decades.

 GroundLinx is revolutionizing the science of grounding.